-The length of ISS or OSS suspension will be determined by administration and will reflect the seriousness of the offense committed as well as the number of previous disciplinary problems.
+The length of in or out-school suspension will be determined by administration and will reflect the seriousness of the offense committed as well as the number of previous disciplinary problems.
 Parents or guardians will be notified of the action taken.
-Students who are placed on out of school suspension may not attend or participate in any school activities at home or away from school on the day(s) in which suspension is issued and being served.
+Students who are placed on out-of-school suspension may not attend or participate in any school activities at home or away from school on the day or days in which suspension is issued and being served.
 If a student is suspended on a Friday and the following Monday, that student cannot attend or participate in any school activities at home or away from school which occurs on the Saturday or Sunday between the suspension days.